ReggieCodes/tacklebox/README.md

 The --jemp flag will check to see what's playing on JEMP Radio and if it's Phish it will bring back the setlist for the entire show.

     python tacklebox.py --jemp
+The --tiph will bring back the Today In Phish History setlist

+    python tacklebox.py --tiph

 ## To do

 1. I'm sure there are some bugs and oddities.
 As I find them I will fix them.
-2. JEMP seems to work fine for individual shows, might need to add different parsing for full shows.
+2. JEMP seems to work fine for individual songs, might need to add different parsing for full shows.
-3. I might add some more flags for different API calls as I dig into it more, like the "Today in history" call.
+3. I might add some more flags for different API calls as I dig into it more, like the "In Progress" call.
+4. Be able to check phish.in to see if the show exists before I decide to create the link to it.

 ### Thank you for looking at my project and I hope it inspires you to do your own.
 Enjoy the music